azoth-lang/azoth.language.reference/src/optional-parameters.md

-# Optional Arguments
+# Optional Parameters

-Optional arguments allow arguments to be omitted and a default or contextual value will be used.
+Optional parameters allow arguments to be omitted and a default or contextual value will be used.

 ## Default Values